LiamDawe/gamingonlinux/README.md

 If you like what I do please consider [supporting me on Patreon](https://www.patreon.com/liamdawe).

+## Security issues

+If you discover a security issue, PLEASE notify us privately first!

 ## Requirements

 This site requires atleast PHP 5.6, Mysql 5.6 or MariaDB 10.0 and apache 2.4.